unknnsb/netflyer/README.md

 NetFlyer is a free and ad-free movie/series streaming platform.
 Anyone can use the code, but attribution is appreciated.

-### NOTE: I'm completely re-working on the site so if you get any bugs/issues please open a issue

-### NOTE: This Website's Style is only responsive on small devices, if you are a expert in css please help me by restyling and creating pull requests

 ## Setup

 1. Clone the repository: